Call our free helpline0808 808 3555

 SEN provision in an Education, Health and Care (EHC)

-responsible for making sure the special educational provision
+is legally responsible for making sure the special educational

-(extra help) set out in part F is provided.
-Even if the help comes
+provision (extra help) set out in part F is provided.
+Even if the

-through the health service (for example speech and language
+help comes through the health service (for example speech and

-therapy) or the school delivers it, for example 1-1 support from a
+language therapy) or the school delivers it, for example 1-1

-teaching assistant, the local authority is directly responsible for
+support from a teaching assistant, the local authority is directly

 You can complain to the local authority if your child is not